Outman hits grand slam to propel Dodgers to 7-3 victory over Twins

 LOS ANGELES – James Outman has struggled since being named the National League’s Rookie of the Month in April.
-The Dodgers outfielder though showed signs of possibly getting back to his earlier form with a big game Wednesday.
+The Dodgers outfielder though showed signs of possibly getting back to his earlier form with a big game.

 The outfielder hit a go-ahead grand slam in the seventh inning as the Dodgers rallied for a 7-3 victory over the Minnesota Twins.